Practical Hilbert space approximate Bayesian Gaussian processes for probabilistic programming: Case studies

 The component $f_3(t)$ represents the weekly smooth pattern using a periodic squared exponential covariance function (with period 7 of length of the week) in a GP model,

-The component $f_4(t)$ represents the special days effects, modeled as a horse-shoe prior model \citep{carvalho2010,piironen2017sparsity}:
+The component $f_4(t)$ represents the special days effects, modeled as a Student's $t$ prior model with 1 degree of freedom and variance $\tau^2$:

-A horse-shoe prior allows for sparse distributed effects.
-Its global parameter $\tau$ pulls all the weights (effects) globally towards zero, while the thick half-Cauchy tails for the local scales $\lambda_t$ allow some of the weights to escape the shrinkage.
-Different levels of sparsity can be accommodated by changing the value of $\tau$: for large $\tau$ all the variables have very diffuse prior distributions with very little shrinkage towards zero, but letting $\tau \rightarrow 0$ will shrink all the weights $f_4(t)$ to zero \citep{piironen2016hyperprior}.

-The component $f_1(t)$ will be approximated using the HSGP model and the function values $f_1(t)$ are approximated as in equation (\ref{eq_approxf}), with the squared exponential spectral density $S$ as in equation (\ref{eq_specdens_inf}), and eigenvalues $\lambda_j$ and eigenfunctions $\phi_j$ as in equations (\ref{eq_eigenvalue}) and (\ref{eq_eigenfunction}).
-We use $m=30$ basis functions and a boundary factor $c=1.5$.
-The lengthscale estimate $\hat{\ell}_1$, for this component, normalized by half of the range of the input $x_1$, is bigger than the minimum lengthscale reported by Figure \ref{fig6_lscale_vs_J_vs_c} as a function of $m$ and $c$.
-This means that the chosen number of basis functions and the boundary factor are suitable values for modeling the input effects sufficiently accurate.

-The year effects $f_2(t)$ and week effects $f_3(t)$ use a periodic covariance function and thus do no fit under the main framework of the HSGP approximation covered in this paper.
-However, they do have a representation based on expanding periodic covariance functions into a series of stochastic resonators (Appendix~\ref{ch5_sec_periodic}).
-Thus, the functions $f_2(t)$ and $f_3(t)$ are approximated as in equation (\ref{ch5_eq_f_period}), with variance coefficients $\tilde{q}_j^2$ as in equation (\ref{ch5_eq_q_2}).
-We use $J=10$ cosine terms.
-The lengthscale estimates $\hat{\ell}_2$ and $\hat{\ell}_3$ for the GP components $f_2(t)$ and $f_3(t)$, respectively, are bigger than the minimum lengthscale reported by Figure \ref{ch5_fig28_m_lscale_periodic} as function of the number of cosine terms $J$, which means that the approximations are good.
+The component $f_1$ will be approximated using the HSGP model and the function values $f_1$ are approximated as in eq.~(\ref{eq_approxf}), with the squared exponential spectral density $S$ as in eq.~(\ref{eq_specdens_inf}), and eigenvalues $\lambda_j$ and eigenfunctions $\phi_j$ as in equations (\ref{eq_eigenvalue}) and (\ref{eq_eigenfunction}).
+The year effects $f_2$ and week effects $f_3$ use a periodic covariance function and thus do no fit under the main framework of the HSGP approximation covered in this paper.
+However, they do have a representation based on expanding periodic covariance functions into a series of stochastic resonators (Appendix~\ref{sec_periodic}).
+Thus, the functions $f_2$ and $f_3$ are approximated as in eq.~(\ref{eq_f_period}), with variance coefficients $\tilde{q}_j^2$ as in eq.~(\ref{eq_q_2}).